poe-platform/poe-protocol/docs/spec.md

   GitHub-Flavored Markdown (GFM, specified at https://github.github.com/gfm/).
 Poe may however modify the rendered Markdown for security or usability reasons.

+### Limits

+Poe may implement limits on bot servers to ensure the reliability and scalability of the product.
+In particular:

+- The initial response to any request must be returned within 5 seconds.
+- The response to any request (including `query` requests) must be completed within 60 seconds.
+- The total length of a bot response (the sum of the length of all `text` events sent in response to a `query` request) may not exceed 10,000 characters.
+- The total number of events sent in response to a `query` event may not exceed 1000.

 ## Requests

 The Poe server will send an HTTP POST request to the bot servers URL with content type